JesselZapanta/sro-arms/README.md

-# SRO Attendance and Reciept Monitoring System
+# SRO Attendance and Reciept Monitoring System (ARMS)

 A web-based system for tracking attendance and managing receipts in the Student Recognized Organization (SRO).